 Collaboration is the foundation of Lean UX.
-The product team must constantly collaborate with the teams from different departments to better understand their customer.
-The whole team must include developers, designers, researchers, product managers, and even the frontline employees who are constantly in touch with the customers.
+The product team must constantly collaborate with different departments to better understand their customer.
 Everyone must be open-minded, and each team member must be able to present their ideas.

 Tools for Lean UX

 - Web conferencing tools: Web conferencing tools such as GoToMeeting, WebEx, zoom, and Google meet are helpful.
-All of them have the features of recording screen share and participant interaction.
-Therefore even if teams are working remotely, they can smoothly sync.
+All of them have the features of recording, screen-sharing and participant interaction.
+Therefore even if teams are working remotely, they can sync smoothly.

 - Survey tools: Survey tools like SurveyMonkey effectively collect opinions regarding different features and generate graphs to identify ideas and come up with the best, most voted features.